-Since it’s begining in 2009, the Inmate Work Unit has performed over 11,000work hours.
+Since it’s beginning in 2009, the Inmate Work Detail has performed over 11,000 work hours.
 In this time, the Inmate Work Detail has been responsible for picking up 5,000 bags of trash and 235 tires from the streets of our community.
-They have also assisted the Pickens Co.
-Road Dept, Volunteer Fire Depts., Board of Education, and the Chamber of Commerce in a variety of other tasks and events.
-In addition, the Inmate Work Detail has saved the tax payers of Pickens County over $200,000 by providing the labor to construct the new Pickens County Animal Shelter.
+They have also assisted the Pickens County Road Department, Volunteer Fire Deptartments., Board of Education, and the Chamber of Commerce in a variety of other tasks and events.
+In addition, the Inmate Work Detail has saved the tax payers of Pickens County over $200,000 by providing the labor to construct the Pickens County Animal Shelter.

-At the end of 2009, the Pickens Sheriff’s Office was awarded the Elaine Thomason Award from Keep Pickens Beautiful for outstanding work in cleaning up our community in 2009.
+At the end of 2009, the Pickens Sheriff’s Office was awarded the Elaine Thomason Award from Keep Pickens Beautiful for outstanding work in cleaning up our community.

 Inmates are selected based on a variety of criteria.

-- The Inmate Work Unit is a voluntary program that is offered to inmates who have a willingness to participate in.
+- The Inmate Work Detail is a voluntary program that is offered to inmates who have a willingness to participate in.
 At no time are inmates required to participate.

-- All Inmates must be sentenced, or currently serving on probation or parole, prior to participating in the Inmate Work Unit.
-Even though participation is voluntary, it is a form of labor that the inmates are participating.
+- All Inmates must be sentenced or currently serving on probation or parole prior to participating in the Inmate Work Detail.

-- All Inmates have a current criminal history reviewed to evaluate their risk of escape and danger to the community.
-No violent criminals are allowed to participate in the Inmate Work Unit.
+- All Inmates have their current criminal history reviewed to evaluate their risk of escape and danger to the community.
+No violent criminals are allowed to participate in the Inmate Work Detail.

-- All Inmates participating in the Inmate Work Unit must Undergo a medical evaluation from the PSO medical staff.
-Inmates must be in good health and receive clearance before being allowed on the Work Unit.
+- All Inmates participating in the Inmate Work Detail must undergo a medical evaluation from the PSO medical staff.
+Inmates must be in good health and receive clearance before being permitted on the Work Detail.

 Work History / Skills

-- Inmates with specific skills that can benefit the project needed by our community.
-Some of this skills may include carpentry, brick mason, painting, carpet installation, and much more.
-This criteria is not necessary but can determine the types of tasks that the unit may be able to complete.
+- Inmates with specific skills such as carpentry, brick masonry, painting, carpet installation and similar help determine eligibility.
+This criteria is not necessary but can determine the types of tasks that the detail may be able to complete.

-- Inmates that have pending charges are not to be considered due to the requirement that all inmates participating in the Unit are sentenced to serve time in a county facility.
+- Inmates that have pending charges are ineligible due to the requirement that participating inmates must be sentenced.